lowRISC/opentitan/hw/ip/prim/doc/prim_prince.md

 # Overview

 `prim_prince` is an (unhardened) implementation of the [64bit PRINCE block cipher](https://en.wikipedia.org/wiki/Prince_(cipher)).
-It is a fully unrolled combinational implementation with a configurable number of rounds.
+It is a fully unrolled combinational implementation with a configurable number of rounds (data and key state registers placed half-way in the design can optionally be enabled).
 Due to the mirrored construction of this cipher, the same circuit can be used for encryption and decryption, as described below.
 Further, the primitive supports a 32bit block cipher flavor which is not specified in the original paper.